iArcadia/ctrnf-database/README.md

 - `characters: array<Character>` stores the characters using the mask
 - `tracks: array<Track>` stores the tracks using this mask

+### Rarities

+- `color: object` stores information about the color of the rarity
+    - `rgb: object` stores information about RGB values of the color
+        - `red: integer` is the red value between 0 and 255
+        - `green: integer` is the green value between 0 and 255
+        - `blue: integer` is the blue value between 0 and 255
+    - `hexadecimal: string` is the hexadecimal notation of the color

+#### Relationships

+- `characters: array<Character>` stores all the characters which have this rarity

 ### Characters

 #### Relationships

+- `rarity: Rarity` is the rarity of the character
 - `driving-style: Driving Style` is the default driving style used as default by the character
 - `masks: array<Mask>` stores the masks used by the character.